Remember the Basics of Selecting a Great Coffee

 Ethiopia Yirgacheffe – Fresh Roast

 I had to include an Ethiopian coffee in my selection!
 Ethiopian coffees are the real deal.
 Ethiopia is the genetic birthplace of coffee.
-The Yirgacheffe region in southern Ethiopia is famous for some of the finest, most floral coffee around and you can be sure you’ll get exceptional quality when you buy Ethiopian Yirgacheffe.
+The Yirgacheffe region in southern Ethiopia is renowned for producing some of the finest, most floral coffee, and you can be confident you’ll receive exceptional quality when you purchase Ethiopian Yirgacheffe.

 I know what you are thinking, “a medium-light for French press?”
 But let’s break the mold a little bit, and forget the “dark roast” preconception.
-Let’s get bold and taste some authentic terroir in our French press.
-It would take you a few tries to get accustomed to the lighter roast, but you will eventually fall in love with it.
+The French press, an immersion method James Hoffmann describes as forgiving and full-bodied, allows us to taste some authentic terroir.
+It might take a few tries to get accustomed to the lighter roast, but you will eventually fall in love with it.

-If you can’t stand the idea, the same company sells some dark roasted Yirgacheffe, which is great.
-The dark roast would cover some of the earthy tones and will produce a delicious, rich cup, with caramel tones.
-Volcanica also has a great Yirgacheffe medium roast.
+If you can’t stand the idea, the same company offers some dark roasted Yirgacheffe, which is excellent.
+Freshly roasted within the 2–4 week window recommended by the Specialty Coffee Association, the dark roast would cover some of the earthy tones and will produce a delicious, rich cup, with caramel tones.
+Volcanica also has a

 Instead of Conclusion